auditandprofit/codexdispatch/README.md

 ## Security audit mode

-Running with `--security-audit` processes files in a BFS search and expects a separate prompt describing the audit workflow.
-This repository ships with `prompts/security_audit_generic.txt`, a generic template that reports security findings and suggests follow-up files via absolute paths.
-Fork or modify this file to focus on particular bug classes (e.g. OWASP-only, memory-safety-only) or to tweak the output schema.
+Running with `--security-audit` processes files in a BFS search.
+The generic template at `prompts/security_audit_generic.txt` is always used as the system prompt.
+Provide a goal for the audit using the mandatory `--audit-focus` option.
+The focus text is appended after the template for each evaluation.